 FHSU offers many high-quality online courses through FHSU Online.
-If a course is offered face-to-face, students must enroll in the face-to-face course.
+If a course is offered in-person students must enroll in the face-to-face course.
 If conflicts occur with other classes, students may seek permission from the KAMS/AMS Director to register in an online course.